2026 Education Policy

 REIC Expedited Grading

-can request expedited grading.
-An administrative fee, plus applicable taxes will
+request expedited grading.
+An administrative fee, plus applicable taxes will apply.
+Please

 4.4